canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 cover-alt: A quick guide to LINQ with examples
 ---

 Today a friend asked me about LINQ.
 I guess she was studying for a technical interview.
-So, dear Alice, this is what LINQ is and these are the most common LINQ methods with examples in C#.
+So, dear Alice, this is what LINQ is and these are the most common LINQ methods with examples.
 All you need to know in 15 minutes or less.

 **Language-Integrated Query (LINQ) is the declarative way of working with collections in C#.
 LINQ can be used with databases and xml files too.
 LINQ can be found as an API syntax, using extensions methods on the IEnumerable type, or as a language-level query syntax, using a SQL-like syntax.**